DXP-quicky/DXP-quicky/README.md

 * 🌍  I'm based in Cluj-Napoca
 * ✉️  You can contact me at [quickyproduction@gmail.com](mailto:quickyproduction@gmail.com)
 * 🚀  I'm currently working on [CLAUMED Website](http://claumed.wuaze.com)
-* 🧠  I'm learning JavaScript
+* 🧠  I'm learning JavaScript, ReactJS, NodeJS.
-* 🤝  I'm open to collaborating on any website developing
+* 🤝  I'm open to collaborating on any website developing.

 ### Skills